autosapien/CarND-Behavioral-Cloning-P3/README.md

     - Generators behave like iterators but without the memory overhead, they do not load all the data into memory.
 A generator returns a generator instead of an iterator object. when next() is called or a for loop used on this object the next value is returned.
     - Two generators are used, for the training_data and for the validation_data.
 The training generator pre-processes the image and applies the data augmetation, the validation generator only pre-processes the images
 - Keras ImageDataGenerator
     - This provides out of the box image processing.
-The only issues are how does this work on a regression problem (instead of a classification one) and how would we change the labels (in our case reverse the steering angle).
-Can this be subclassed (need to see) ??
+But how does this work on a regression problem (instead of a classification one) and how would we change the labels (such as reverse the steering angle).
+Can this be subclassed? (need to see)
 - Training the Model in batches
     - The model could be trained in batches (different from batch_size) with `--resume=True` where we supply a smaller dataset in each batch.